 Vance Randolph (1892-1980) - Kansas-born, folklorist Randolph led the way in preserving the traditions and lore of the Ozarks.
 Starting in 1927, Randolph authored his first "Journal of American Folklore" article and launched a lifelong study of mountain folk life.
 Throughout much of his life, Randolph supported himself with articles on timely subjects because his beloved folklore books did not pay well.
 During the 1950s Randolph authored a series of folk books, starting with "We Always Lie to Strangers," which finally brought recognition to the writer and assured him a place in history.
 He was awarded an honorary doctorate in 1951 from the University of Arkansas at Fayetteville and was the second president of the Arkansas Folklore Society when it was established in 1950.

-Miller Williams (b.
-1930) - Born April 8, in the north central Arkansas town of Hoxie, Williams was not well known to the general public until he read his original "Of History and Hope" to a world-wide audience during the January 1997 inauguration of fellow Arkansas Bill Clinton as the 42nd annual president of the United States.
+Miller Williams (1930-2015) - Born April 8, in the north central Arkansas town of Hoxie, Williams was not well known to the general public until he read his original "Of History and Hope" to a world-wide audience during the January 1997 inauguration of fellow Arkansas Bill Clinton as the 42nd annual president of the United States.
 Williams, now retired as University Professor of English and Foreign Languages from the University of Arkansas at Fayetteville, has written 33 books.
 These tomes range from a history of American railroads, translations from the works of Nicanor Parra and Guiseppe Gioachino Belli, critical works on John Crowe Ransom and John Ciardi to several on poetry.
 He is the recipient of numerous awards and honors from such institutions as Harvard University, American Academy of Arts and Letters, International Poetry Forum, and New York Arts.
 He and his daughter, singer-song writer Lucinda Williams, frequently perform a tandem gig entitled Poetry Said/Poetry Sung, during which he reads a poem and she sings one of her songs.